 Because we care

-They bring various skills to the table and work to their strengths in committees: design, embroidery, finance, communications, exhibitions and fundraising.
+They bring various skills to the table and work to their strengths in committees: design, social impact, finance, communications, exhibitions and fundraising.
 The most senior among them have been with Inaash from inception and have an encyclopedic knowledge of embroidery and its provenance.